MicrosoftDocs/WSL/WSL/tutorials/wsl-database.md

 ## Install Microsoft SQL Server

-To install SQL Server on WSL (Ubuntu 18.04), follow this quickstart: [Install SQL Server and create a database on Ubuntu](/sql/linux/quickstart-install-connect-ubuntu).
+To install SQL Server on WSL (ie. Ubuntu), follow this quickstart: [Install SQL Server and create a database on Ubuntu](/sql/linux/quickstart-install-connect-ubuntu).

 To work with Microsoft SQL Server databases in VS Code, try the [MSSQL extension](https://marketplace.visualstudio.com/items?itemName=ms-mssql.mssql).

 ## Install SQLite

-To install SQLite on WSL (Ubuntu 18.04):
+To install SQLite on WSL (ie. Ubuntu):

-1. Open your WSL terminal (ie. Ubuntu 18.04).
+1. Open your WSL terminal (ie. Ubuntu).
 2. Update your Ubuntu packages: `sudo apt update`
 3. Once the packages have updated, install SQLite3 with: `sudo apt install sqlite3`
 4. Confirm installation and get the version number: `sqlite3 --version`